luizpvas/explicit/README.md

-# Schemax
+# Explicit

-Schemax is a validation and documentation library for JSON APIs that enforces documented specs during runtime.
+Explicit is a validation and documentation library for JSON APIs that enforces documented specs during runtime.

 1. [Installation](#installation)